 Before Bid Opening

 If a bid is withdrawn at any time before bid opening, the bid security shall be returned to the bidder.
-If a bidder is permitted by the director of Purchasing and Business Services to withdraw the bid before award, no action may be taken against the bidder or bid security.
+If a bidder is permitted by the chief procurement officer to withdraw the bid before award, no action may be taken against the bidder or bid security.

 After Bid Opening

 A successful bidder may not withdraw the bid after bid opening without forfeiture of bid security unless the bidder can establish by clear and convincing evidence that a nonjudgmental mistake was made in the bid.
-If withdrawal of a bid after bid opening is permitted by the director of Purchasing and Business Services, no action may be taken against the bidder or bid security.
+If withdrawal of a bid after bid opening is permitted by the chief procurement officer, no action may be taken against the bidder or bid security.

 Performance and payment bonds submitted by the successful bidder upon award of the contract guarantee faithful performance of the contract and payment of materials and labor by the contractor to all subcontractors and material suppliers.
 Performance and payment bonds in the amount of 100 percent of the contract price shall be required for all construction contracts.